Martje Thalmann: Personal life

-Professional "Türmerin" duties
+Türmerin duties

+Her application to take over the post of Türmerin (loosely "Tower keeper") was one of forty-six.
+Her fellow applicants included six other women.
+The post is a public-sector part-time position without the statutory notice period applicable to full-time positions, and involves extensive night-time and weekend working.
+Thalmann therefore combines the post with a second, more conventional part-time position as a worker with the local Sparda-Bank: "something completely different, involving computers" ("Etwas ganz anderes, was mit Computern").
+When asked how long she intends to continue with her work as Türmerin: "My predecessor carried on till his seventieth year.
+I might carry on for even longer if my joints hold out".
+(Note: "Mein Vorgänger war bis zu seinem 70.
+Lebensjahr Türmer.
+Das kann ich, wenn meine Gelenke das mitmachen, sogar noch übertreffen".)

-Saljé's daily duties begin each day (except on Tuesdays, which are silent) at 20.30, with a walk up the 300 steps to her little office 75 meters up in the church tower.
-The climb takes her past the base of the flag pole that emerges at the top of the tower, past the three suspended cages that were used to display the tortured corpses of anabaptist rebels after the suppression 1535 rebellion, and past the so-called "council and fire bells" ("Rats- und Brandglocke") which normally, these days, are sounded only for mayoral elections.
-The office is nevertheless positioned 25 meters below the tip of the spire that tops off the church tower.
-It is a narrow room, about the size of a typical student room.
-It contains a desk and a desk-chair along with a separate chair and a bookcase.
-On one of the walls are photographs of other towers, some of which Martje Saljé has visited.
-There is also a photograph of Tinkabell and of Cocomau Miez de la Katz.
-These are the two cats with whom she shares her home '"...although really I'm a dog person").
+Thalmann's daily duties begin each day (except on Tuesdays, which are silent) at 20.30, with a walk up the 300 steps to her office, 75 meters up in the church tower.
+The climb takes her past the base of the flag pole that emerges at the top of the tower, past the three suspended cages that were used to display the tortured corpses of anabaptist rebels after the suppression of the 1535 Münster rebellion, and past the so-called "council and fire bells” (Rats- und Brandglocke) which in modern times are sounded only for mayoral elections.
+The office is positioned 25 meters below the tip of the spire that tops off the church tower.
+It is a narrow room, about the size of a typical student room, and contains a desk, two chairs, and a bookcase.

-Her first task each evening, still a little breathless from climbing up the tower, is to telephone the fire station to confirm that she is stationed for her shift in the tower.
+Her first task each evening is to telephone the fire station to confirm that she is stationed for her shift in the tower.
 Every half hour between 21.00 and midnight she sounds the "tower horn" three times, facing in succession south, west and north.
 She does not sound the horn towards the east, because in that direction there used to be a large cemetery and, by tradition, it is not part of her responsibility to disturb the souls of the dead.
 An alternative explanation involves a rich and powerful man who used to live to the east of the tower and did not wish to be disturbed.
 In former times the horn was sounded regularly through the night between 22.00 and 06.00.
 The present instrument is made of copper and dates from 1950: it is based on a sixteenth century design.
 The tone resembles the blast from a ships horn, sounding a low C.